who-biz/verus-pbaas/README.md

 - `"maxpreconversion":[0]`

-Prevents users of `vrsctest` blockchain from preconverting `vrsctest` to `chips` in during pre-launch period.
+Prevents users of `vrsctest` blockchain from preconverting `vrsctest` to `chips10sec` in during pre-launch period.
 If we wanted to accept pre-launch conversions, we could set `minpreconversion` and `maxpreconversion` to specify required preconversion amounts for launch to proceed.

 - `"conversions":[1]`

-Specifies the desired conversion ratio for `vrsctest` to `chips`
+Specifies the desired conversion ratio for `vrsctest` to `chips10sec`

 - `"eras"`

-Describes reward schedule on new `chips` chain.
+Describes reward schedule on new `chips10sec` chain.
 We want block subsidies to be zero, so that all emission comes from gateway converter.
 Any additional issuance beyond that will be supply-neutral.

 - `"notaries":["biz@","BizNotary@","BizNotary1@"]`

-These notaries will be responsible for notarizing from `chips` to `vrsctest` and vice versa.
+These notaries will be responsible for notarizing from `chips10sec` to `vrsctest` and vice versa.
 These are required for cross-chain interaction.
 Specified notaries here are all owned by Biz's control address.

 - `"nodes":[{...},{...}]`

 Seed nodes for new PBaaS chain

-- `"preallocations":[{"biz@":2950000}]`
+- `"preallocations":[{"biz@":20950000}]`

 Pre-allocated amount from supply of new chain.
-In this example, we are pre-allocating 20,900,000 `chips` coins to identities `biz@`, `BizNotary@`, and `BizNotary2@`.
+In this example, we are pre-allocating 20,950,000 `chips10sec` coins to identity `biz@`.
 These can then be re-allocated based on snapshot from legacy CHIPS codebase.

 <h4 id="options-gateway">`definecurrency` options for gateway converter</h4>

 - `"gatewayconvertername":"bridge"`

-Defines a separate blockchain for gateway conversions named `bridge.chips`
+Defines a separate blockchain for gateway conversions named `bridge.chips10sec`

 - `"gatewayconverterissuance":50000`

-Specifies that our final 100,000 `chips` supply will be issued through the gateway converter, for a max supply of 21 million coins.
+Specifies that our final 100,000 `chips10sec` supply will be issued through the gateway converter, for a max supply of 21 million coins.

-- `"currencies":["vrsctest","chips"]`
+- `"currencies":["vrsctest","kmd","chips10sec"]`

 Specifies a basket of currencies backing our gateway issuance.

-- `"initialcontributions":[1000,0]`
+- `"initialcontributions":[1000,200,0]`

-Specifies amounts of backing currencies to contribute on launch of gateway from our `chips@` identity address.
+Specifies amounts of backing currencies to contribute on launch of gateway from our `chips10sec@` identity address.

-- `"initialsupply":2000`
+- `"initialsupply":2400`

-1:1 backing against `vrsctest` amount of 1000 in a basket of 2 currencies

 <h3 id="chaingen-fund">Step 1: Send VRSCTEST, and Basket currencies to identity address</h3>